Based-IT/Minecraft-Systemd/README.md

 ## Usage:

 1. Create a non-sudoers user account named mcserver.
-Don't make your password weak because this will make me angry.

 2. Create the directory `/opt/mcserver/` as mcserver.

-3. Install a Minecraft server like normal into `/opt/mcserver/` as the mcserver user.
+3. Install a Minecraft server in the directory `/opt/mcserver/` as the mcserver user.
 Rename the server jar file to server.jar.
 Once configured, make sure the server is stopped. <br>
-  Just to reiterate - as mcserver.
-I want your directory to look like this:
+  Just to reiterate - make sure this is done as mcserver.
+The directory should look like this:

 ``` sh
 $ ls -l /opt/mcserver/